gomson/vicsydev/syncing_virtual_dom.md

-# [vicsy/dev](https://github.com/codr4life/vicsydev) | syncing a virtual DOM
+# [vicsy/dev](https://github.com/codr4life/vicsydev) | syncing the virtual DOM
-posted Feb 28th 2017, 4:00 am
+posted Feb 28th 2017, 4:00 pm

 ### preramble
 A [virtual DOM](https://github.com/codr4life/vicsydev/blob/master/virtual_dom.md) in itself has several use cases where content is relatively static once generated but the process still gains from a structured approach to generating it.
 And since nodes in the DOM are addressable; may have their content updated, and their HTML re-generated; all the pieces are already in place.
 Separating concerns this way allows user code to decide how much control it wants to trade for convenience.